The Creative Writing Concentration in the English Major

 Requirements for the Creative Writing Concentration

-Students electing the creative writing concentration must fulfill all the requirements of the English major, including English 120, a course on Shakespeare, the period distribution requirements, and two 300-level literature courses.
+Students electing the creative writing concentration must fulfill all the requirements of the English major, including English 120 or ENG 120/WRIT 105 or ENG 121, a course on Shakespeare, the period distribution requirements, and two 300-level literature courses.
 It is expected that creative writing students will take a focused program of critical study in the genre or genres in which they specialize.
 In addition to eight courses in the critical study of literature, majors in the creative writing concentration take a minimum of four units of creative writing work.
 Creative writing courses may be repeated for additional credit.
-A student who is extremely motivated and capable of independent work and who has the permission of a faculty advisor may take an independent study (English 350); however, it is recommended that students take full advantage of the workshop experience provided by the creative writing courses.
+A student who is extremely motivated and capable of independent work and who has the permission of a faculty advisor may take an independent study (ENG 350); however, it is recommended that students take full advantage of the workshop experience provided by the creative writing courses.

 Honors in Creative Writing